Inunaki Village: Origin and spread

-The area of the Old Inunaki Tunnel has been considered to be haunted due to a number of murder cases connected to this place.
+The area of the Old Inunaki Tunnel has been considered to be haunted due to nearby murders.
 The tunnel's construction was completed in 1949.
 A new tunnel was constructed nearby in 1975.
 The unused old tunnel became dangerous due to a lack of maintenance.
 On 6 December 1988, five young men abducted and tortured a factory worker whose car they wanted to steal, burning him to death with gasoline inside the old tunnel.
 The perpetrators were arrested and sentenced to life imprisonment.
-The entrance to the old tunnel has been made inaccessible from both sides.
+The entrances to the old tunnel were sealed.
 In 2000, a dead body was found in a nearby dam.

 The first online mentions of the Inunaki Village urban legend date back to 1999, when Nippon TV received a letter from an anonymous person, which described the legend of the couple murdered in the village and urged the Nippon TV crew to visit the place.
 The anonymous letter was titled "The Village in Japan That Isn't Part of Japan".